leafsphp/docs/src/docs/introduction/index.md

 import VideoDocs from '/@theme/components/VideoDocs.vue'
 </script>

-## What is Leaf PHP?

-Leaf is a slim and lightweight PHP framework for quickly bootstrapping clean, simple, but powerful web apps and APIs quickly and easily.
-Over the years, we've been focusing on delivering much simpler and more performant code, which can be used in all your PHP apps.

-Version 3 of Leaf brings more to the table with a theme centering on developer experience and usability, but with all the goodies while ensuring users have the best experience as well.
+Leaf is a slim and lightweight PHP framework focused on developer experience, usability, and high-performance code.
+It is a modern PHP framework built to be simple and elegant, yet extremely powerful.

 [→ Checkout Leaf 3's features](/docs/introduction/why)